Windows Cannot Access Network Drive or Shared Folder

 Network driver properties

-After completing the steps above, in the same Properties window, go to the Security tab.
+Back in the Properties window, go to the Security tab.
 Under Group or usernames, click on the Edit button.
-Make sure you are doing this from an administrator account as clicking the Edit button requires administrative privileges.
+Remember, you need to be logged in as an administrator to do this.

 Grant Permissions for Network drive